CARDIAC ARRHYTHMIA TECHNICIAN

 Cardiac Arrhythmia Technician monitor patient’s heart rhythms using telemetry equipment and therefore must have knowledge of normal rhythm versus the various types of abnormal rhythms and should also be able to interpret and measure rhythm strips by rate and EKG intervals, records physiological measurements, identify cardiac arrhythmias, report any changes from the baseline, assist and perform application of EKGs.
 To measure the patient’s heart rhythm, the Cardiac Arrhythmia Technician use calipers on the graphic tape readouts.

-Candidates registering for the exam must qualify in (at-least 1) of the GROUPS (A or B or C) as shown below.
+Candidates registering for the CCAT exam must qualify in (at-least 1) of the ROUTES (A or B or C) as shown below.
 Training and experience may be completed within united states of america or outside united states of america.

 The exam content topic includes the following: